Monday, November 3, 2025

 It is an enterprise for us all to achieve.

-Though much has been lost — much stolen — much remains.
+Though much has been lost, much stolen, much remains.

 These lines from Ulysses by Tennyson say it best:

-Tho’ much is taken, much abides; and though
+Tho’ much is taken, much abides;

 We are not now that strength which in old days

-Moved earth and heaven; that which we are, we are;
+Moved earth and heaven;

-That which we are — we are.
+That which we are, we are.

-Gravitas is what will win, if you are the underdog.
+Once again: gravitas is what will win, if you are the underdog.

 I rest.